-Research at Keele is organised via our Research Institutes, broadly categorising research into clinical studies, basic medical science, physical science/maths, social science and humanities.
-Medical school staff are members of the Institute for Science and Technology in Medicine and Primary Care & Health Sciences, whilst others are involved in Medical Education research.
+Research at Keele is organised via our Research Institutes and Centres and School-based research, broadly categorising research into clinical studies, fundamental medical science, physical science/maths, social science, health literacy, global health, medical education and humanities.
+Medical school staff are research members of the School of Medicine, the School of Life Sciences, the School of Pharmacy and Bioengineering, and the Institute for Global Health.

-We encourage all students to take the opportunity to engage with the myriad research areas which they will be exposed to throughout their preclinical and clinical years of undergraduate medical education.
+We encourage all students to take the opportunity to engage with the myriad research areas that they will be exposed to throughout their preclinical and clinical years of undergraduate medical education.

-Specific opportunities exist at various stages within your medical degree.
-Medically-relevant research at Keele include a wide variety of topics, from biotechnology, tissue engineering and analytical biochemistry, to ethics, primary care intervention studies and medical education.
-Research at Keele is conducted within the Research Institutes.
-If you're interested in undertaking a research placement, there are specific questions you need to consider:
+Specific research opportunities exist at various stages within your medical degree.
+If you're interested in undertaking a research placement, there are specific questions you may want to consider:

 What is my goal in research engagement?

 - Understanding a specific discipline in more detail.

 - Developing a deeper understanding of research.